Carbon reduction plan

 Scope 1 and Scope 2 emissions have been reported in accordance with SECR requirements, and the required subset of Scope 3 emissions have been reported in accordance with the published reporting standard for Carbon Reduction Plans and the Corporate Value Chain (Scope 3) Standard.

-Signed on behalf of FCDO Services, the Supplier: Mike Astell, Chief Executive Officer and Chair of the Executive Board
+Signed on behalf of the Supplier: Mike Astell, Chief Executive Officer

 Back to top